Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Data center and mission-critical building construction with disciplined coordination around power, cooling, redundancy, and phased turnover.
+Data center and mission-critical building construction in San Marcos with disciplined coordination around power, cooling, redundancy, Edwards Aquifer compliance, and phased turnover.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep data center construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Mission-critical facilities gain a cleaner construction path because infrastructure, shell, and support systems are sequenced around commissioning and reliability targets.
+Mission-critical facilities gain a cleaner construction path because infrastructure, shell, and support systems are sequenced around commissioning and reliability targets with Hays County site conditions, utility service planning, and EARC compliance integrated from the start.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?